Weetabix Limited: History

 In November 2003, the company was bought from Weetabix Limited, by the American private equity firm HM Capital of Dallas.
 From 29 January 2004, it was owned by Lion Capital LLP, until 3 May 2012 when the Chinese company Bright Food bought a 60% controlling stake, valuing the company at £1.2bn ($1.9bn).

 In 2012 the company was bought by the Chinese Government through the state-run Bright Food, and the equity firm Baring Private Equity Asia, with Bright Food having the controlling interest.

 In July 2017, the American company Post Holdings bought the company for £1.4 billion.

 The company does not have the rights to the product in Australia, New Zealand or South Africa.
 In these countries, the brand is still known as Weet-Bix and is still made by Sanitarium Health Food Company in Australia and New Zealand and Bokomo in South Africa.

+In 2019, Weetabix was fined £140,000 by the Environment Agency for leaking thousands of litres of diesel fuel into the River Ise.
+The clean-up cost the company £500,000.

 In 2021, Weetabix faced strike action over a decision to make workers redundant and re-employ them on lower wages, a practice known as fire-and-rehire.
+Workers at two of the company's factories went on a four-day strike in November 2021 over wages and working conditions.

+Several of Weetabix's PR campaigns have attracted attention online, sparking debates about the creation of a new county called 'Weetabixshire', and the "correct way to eat your bix" in 2023.

+In April 2023, Weetabix announced that it had achieved its goal of 100% recyclable packaging two years ahead of schedule.
+According to the company, the move to all paper packaging would reduce its carbon footprint by 648.4 tons per year.

+In December 2023, Weetabix acquired Deeside Cereals, based in North Wales, from Wholebake.

 Awards

-It has won three Queen's Awards for Export, lastly in 2004.
+Weetabix has won three Queen's Awards for Export.

 Company structure

-The company is headquartered in Burton Latimer, Kettering, Northamptonshire, England, and its 75 acre site is next to the A14 junction with the A6.
-It also has factories in Corby and Ashton-under-Lyne.
-The company produces 3 billion Weetabix breakfast biscuits every year from its Kettering site.
+The company is headquartered in Burton Latimer, Kettering, Northamptonshire, England, and its 75 acre site is between two A14 junctions; with the A509 and the A6.
+It also has a factory in Ashton-under-Lyne.

 Weetabix is also one of the major manufacturers of generic cereals for the major supermarkets.

 Weetabix has factories in Europe, East Africa and North America.
 It is the largest producer of breakfast cereals in the UK.
 It exports to eighty countries.
-As of 2012 it employed around 2000 people.
+As of 2012 it employed around 2,000 people.

+The company's managing director is Sally Abbott.